-REL 215 Contemporary Religions (3) KCC AA/DH
+REL 215 Contemporary Religions (3) KCC AA/DH and KCC AS/AH

-Recommended preparation: REL 150.
+3 hours lecture per week Recommended preparation: REL 150.

 REL 215 explores the development of new religions and contemporary transformations of traditional religions.

 - 1. Identify social pressures and influences that have transformed the contemporary religious landscape. - 2.
 Describe the distinguishing characteristics of traditional religions and new religious movements and provide contemporary examples of each. - 3.
 Analyze contemporary religious phenomena in light of modern technology, science, globalization, human population shifts and/or environmental concerns.